Definitely-Not-Reptilian/definitely-not-reptilian-games/content/drawn-to-evil-rules.md

 - Set the scene, it's often good to give the players a direct hook such as a call to arms, or even put them right into the aftermath of the Evil's latest attack.
 - Ensure the players are given a clear path to discovering the Evil's weakness.
 If they never learn it, then the ending can be unsatisfying.
 - Remember to ask the players "What do you do?"
 - There is no turn order, but you should try to make sure everyone is being included in the action regularly.
-It is more fun that way, and if a player never does checks, they lose the ability to upgrade and never get some of their abilites on the tableau.
+It is more fun that way, and if a player never does checks, they lose the ability to upgrade and never get some of their abilities on the tableau.
-- This game is meant to play more like a narritive story than a numeric RPG.
+- This game is meant to play more like a narrative story than a numeric RPG.
 Nothing has hitpoints or stats to beat.
 If you feel a creature has been hurt enough then it is dead.
 - Don't think about it as the players vs the NPCs.
 Thank about the game as the players vs the entire world.
 - If a player asks to do something very hard, instead of asking them to complete a difficult check tell them no. Maybe hint at them to break the task up into more managable sub tasks.